 The design of the building was inspired by Northwest Coast longhouses and executed by Ratcliffe architects, Berkeley, CA. The Museum of Natural and Cultural History has been housed in this facility since 1987.

 Oregon artist, Wayne Chabre, created the beautiful hammered copper sculptures that adorn the entrance and porticoes of the museum.
-The salmon, bear, and raven are animals that embody character traits important to traditional Pacific Northwest cultures.
+The salmon, eagle, raven, bear, and wolf gracing the museum's porticoes each embody character traits important to traditional Pacific Northwest cultures.
 Another bronze sculpture found in the courtyard is Spring Run, by Oregon artist Mack Holman.
 Spring Run represents a Native American woman from the Pacific Northwest processing salmon in the early twentieth century.

 The horseshoe-shaped path around the courtyard is a walkable timeline where visitors can encounter more than four billion years of earth history.
 Inlaid tiles, representing the fossil record, are arranged to show the relative length of each time period in the evolutionary history of our planet and the biological evolution of life on earth.

 Just outside the museum are three interesting pieces of Oregon’s geologic history:

 - A large granite boulder transported from Montana to the Willamette Valley during the catastrophic Missoula floods at the end of the last ice age